Last Updated: April 2026 | Written for automation engineers and beginners learning PLC programming.

 7 PLC Ladder Logic Examples

 These are the most common and important ladder logic examples used in real industrial automation systems.
 Each example explains the logic, the rungs, and the real-world application.
+For 20+ more examples covering motor control, timers, counters, conveyors, tanks, safety circuits, and traffic light sequencing, see our complete Ladder Logic Examples library.

 Example 1 – Motor Start/Stop with Seal-In Contact